Table of Contents

-20 best places to travel in Canada in 2020
+20 best places to travel in Canada now

 WHERE CAN I TRAVEL in Canada this year?
-What are the best places to travel in Canada in 2020?
+What are the best places to travel in Canada now?
 When will travel in Canada be allowed?
 How can I get away from the crowds?
-People have a lot of questions about travel right now, and while we can’t tell you WHEN travel restrictions will be lifted, we can tell you some of the best places to go in Canada in 2020 — offbeat destinations that will give you freedom, privacy, nature, and some unique experiences too.
+People have a lot of questions about travel right now, and while we can’t tell you WHEN travel restrictions will be lifted, we can tell you some of the best places to go in Canada now — offbeat destinations that will give you freedom, privacy, nature, and some unique experiences too.

 Domestic tourism will be the top choice for most Canadian travellers, of course.
 Canadians are looking primarily for offbeat places to travel that are less crowded.
 Canadians are looking to spend their vacation time enjoying nature, finding unique things to see and do — including community based tourism options — and within driving distance of a major urban centre.